 A panel of experts form an advisory reference panel and review information collected during the inspection.

 The panel of experts typically includes:

 - a fire safety engineer

-- A fire safety emergency expert from the Metropolitan Fire Brigade (MFB) or Country Fire Authority (CFA); and
+- a fire safety emergency expert from the Metropolitan Fire Brigade (MFB) or Country Fire Authority (CFA)

 - a building surveyor.